Sixty Second Shakespeare

 Two actors in Celestial, a short film made by Anglia Ruskin University students

-Shakespeare’s Globe and ARU have been exploring how the world’s most famous playwright can inspire, in short form film, in the digital world of 2022.
+Shakespeare’s Globe and ARU have been exploring how the world’s most famous playwright can inspire, in short form film, in the modern digital world.
 The sixty second Shakespeare films each include some text from one of his original plays, but then jump in bold, imaginative new directions.
-ARU and Shakespeare’s Globe first collaborated last year, with ARU students producing five films on the theme of climate change, despite challenging Covid restrictions.
+The collaboration began in 2021, with ARU students producing five films on the theme of climate change, despite challenging Covid restrictions.